gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Policies, eg what websites use HTTPS.

 - Cert transparency
 	- Can verify certificates against public logs
+	- This is a good resource to understand

 - HTTP Public Key Pinning
 	- (HPKP)